IW276/IW276WS20-P8/README.md

 ### Run format conversion for annotations

-To prepaire the dataset for network training, the images and annotations must have the similar format as data from open-image dataset, but the annotations have COCO-Format after data splitting.
-The annotations will be converted to the correct format with help of script in folder "ConvertCOCOtoCSV".
+To prepare the dataset for network training, the images and annotations must have a similar format as data from open-image dataset, but the annotations have COCO-Format after data splitting.
+The annotations will be converted to the correct format with help of the script in folder "ConvertCOCOtoCSV".
 To convert the annotations you should adjust the name of ".json"-file in code and run the main.py script.

 ### Run training
 To run the training, pass path to the pre-trained checkpoint: